tronkko/js-test/README.md

 </script>
 ```

 Run a test suite by navigating to the HTML file by browser or double click the HTML file in file explorer to open the file locally.
 Once you have corrected any errors, refresh the page to re-run the tests.
-This can be done quickly by pressing F5 or Control+R.
+This can be done quickly by pressing F5 or Control+R.  If you some tests fail, then check out the JavaScript console for detailed error messages.

+# Using Js-test in Your Own Projects

+To use js-test in your own projects, create a directory for test modules and copy the file `js/jest.js` to your own project.
+For example, your project might be laid out as follows:
+  * `js` - You own Javascript classes and modules being tested
+    - `js/user.js` - An example class
+  * `tests` - Test modules
+    - `tests/index.html` - Main test suite
+    - `tests/user-load.js` - Test module for User.load function
+    - `tests/user-save.js` - Test module for User.save function
+    - `test/test.js` - Js-test main file copied from this repository

+For an example, check out [Js-vector](https://github.com/tronkko/js-vector) repository in GitHub.

+Js-test may be freely distributed under the MIT license.

 ## Hints